Drafting Derivative Blocks

 - 1-Dart Skirt Block made from the 2-Dart Skirt Block: When making skirt patterns, it is sometimes useful to use a 1-Dart Skirt Block instead of the 2-Dart Skirt block, especially when making slinky hip-hugging styles.

-- Sleeveless Block made from the Bodice Block: The Sleeveless Block just has some of the ease taken out of the underam area; more importantly it has contouring information noted it on for cutaway armholes and low necklines.
+- The Sleeveless Block just has some of the ease taken out of the underarm area; more importantly it has contouring information noted it on for cutaway armholes and low necklines.

 - (Extended Line) Dress Block made from the Bodice & Skirt Blocks:Used for making dresses without waistline seams, e.g. a dress with a Princess Line that runs the length of the dress.
 (A waisted dress that has a Princess line in the Bodice, finishing at the waist, would use the Bodice/Skirt Blocks).

 Hello, Maria.
 I was wondering if in the future you could suggest some method to convert the bodice block with 2 darts into dartless block.
 I want to sew T-shirts for me with jersey fabric.
 I tried and sewed a couple, I looked at some methods that appeared in sewing blogs and then I was rotating my pattern as it seemed best, but I’m not sure if I did it in a correct way.
 As it rotates and removes a dart, the width increases in other places, but I need to remove put darts … I get confused a little.
 I hope you are very well, I love all the content of the blog and often I come back to read an article and learn.
 Your explanations are the best.
 Regards, Sara.

 Writing the instructions for a knit/stretch block is on my list of things to do.
 The problem is that I have so many things on my list, and also I have so many other things happening right now that I don’t have that much time to dedicate to adding new content to my website at the moment.